fermuch/react-native-activity-recognition/README.md

 # react-native-activity-recognition
 This is a fork of https://github.com/Aminoid/react-native-activity-recognition#readme.
-I am fixing this for rn0.60+
+I've updated it to work for rn0.60+ All credits to original authors.

 [![npm version][npm shield]][npm url]